puneetmatharu/memory_pool/README.md

 *Sequential deallocations:*

 The table below illustrates how the runtime cost of deallocating a full pool changes with increasing pool size.
 Within each benchmark run, we allocate `<pool-size>` blocks *sequentially* for the user.
 To do so, we first allocate all of the blocks.

-Since this process has $O(N)$ cost (see table) for a full pool of deallocations, we can deduce that a single deallocation has $O(1)$ cost.
-Again, this is to be expected, since the deallocation process just involves pushing a value from a stack and setting a pointer to `nullptr`.
+A block deallocation just involves pushing a value from a stack and setting a pointer to `nullptr`.
 We do not need to touch the block of memory that has to be "deallocated"; it will simply be overwritten at a later time.
+Therefore, the memory complexity per block allocation is $O(1)$.

+Since this process has $O(N)$ runtime cost (see table) for a full pool of deallocations, we can deduce that a single deallocation has $O(1)$ runtime cost, which is expected.

 ```bash
 ------------------------------------------------------------------------------------------